MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Microsoft.Graph.Identity.Governance.md

 ### [Get-MgEntitlementManagementAccessPackageResourceAccessPackageResourceEnvironmentByRef](Get-MgEntitlementManagementAccessPackageResourceAccessPackageResourceEnvironmentByRef.md)
 Contains the environment information for the resource.
-This can be set using either the @odata.bind annotation or the environment's originId.
+This can be set using either the @odata.bind annotation or the environment's originId.Supports $expand.

 ### [Get-MgEntitlementManagementAccessPackageResourceEnvironment](Get-MgEntitlementManagementAccessPackageResourceEnvironment.md)
 A reference to the geolocation environment in which a resource is located.